Teradata/python-driver/README.md

 The strength of the encryption depends on your choice of cipher algorithm and key size.

 * AES uses a 128-bit (16 byte), 192-bit (24 byte), or 256-bit (32 byte) key.
-* DESede uses a 192-bit (24 byte) key.
-The driver does not support a 128-bit (16 byte) key for DESede.
-* DES uses a 64-bit (8 byte) key.

 #### Sharing Files with the Teradata JDBC Driver